wlf-darkmatter/archwalker.github.io/about.md

   zh      : &ZH       关于
 key: page-about
 ---
-# Zhou Qin

 ## Bio

-I am Joe,  an algorithm engineer interested in graph neural networks, distributed systems, and functional programming.
+I am Zhou Qin,  an algorithm engineer interested in graph neural networks, distributed systems, and functional programming.
 I graduated from Cornell university as a M.Eng in compute science student at May.
 2018, and then joined Alibaba Group, working with commodity risk management team.
 Before that, I acheieved my B.Eng degree (also major in computer science) in Sourth China University of Technology.
 Cheek my [Resume](https://github.com/archwalker/archwalker.github.io/blob/master/_posts/Curriculum_Vitae.pdf) for details.

 Personally, I'd like to do some in-deepth research beneath a machine learning model (i.e. seeking for mathematical explainations).
 I am now mainly focusing on applying graph neural networks into our commodity risk management bussiness scenario.